BeranLukas/Project-big-repositories-LFS/GIT LFS.md

 # Practical example

-As a practical example, we will upload a logo of IES as a .jpg file and treat it like a git LFS file.
+As a practical example, we will upload a logo of the Faculty of Social Sciences as a .jpg file and treat it like a git LFS file.
 To try some manipulation, we will lock the file.
 We assume that the Git LFS extension is already downloaded.

 Firstly, we run: